emanuel-braz/github-actions/generate-enhanced-notes/README.md

-## Generate Enhanced Notes using OpenAI GPT-3.5
+## Generate Enhanced Notes using OpenAI GPT

 First create a secret in your repository called `OPENAI_KEY` with your OpenAI API key. https://platform.openai.com/account/api-keys